redhat-developer/kam/docs/journey/day1/prerequisites/sealed_secrets.md

 # Suggested approach

-## First, we need a cicd namespace:
+First, create a `cicd` namespace:

 ```shell
 $ oc create namespace cicd
 ```

-## Install the Sealed Secrets Operator from the Operator Hub in the `cicd` namespace.
+Install the Sealed Secrets Operator from the Operator Hub in the `cicd` namespace.

 ![Screenshot](img/ss-1.png)